vmware/dod-compliance-and-automation/content/en/docs/Tutorials/NSX/remediate4.md

 ## Remediating NSX
 {{% alert title="Important" color="primary" %}}
-The example commands below are specific to the product version and the supported STIG content for the version you are running.
-Select the example command tabs for the version in your environment.
+The example commands below are specific to the product version and the supported STIG content for the version being run.
+Select the example command tabs for the version in the environment.
 {{% /alert %}}

-To remediate NSX we have provided an [Ansible playbook](https://github.com/vmware/dod-compliance-and-automation/tree/master/nsx/4.x/ansible/vmware-nsx-4.x-stig-ansible-hardening) that will target an NSX Manager over the REST API and configure any non-compliant controls.
+To remediate NSX an [Ansible playbook](https://github.com/vmware/dod-compliance-and-automation/tree/master/nsx/4.x/ansible/vmware-nsx-4.x-stig-ansible-hardening) has been provided that will target an NSX Manager over the REST API and configure any non-compliant controls.

 ### Generate API Session Token
 This profile uses Session-Based authentication to authenticate with NSX for auditing.
 A session token and cookie must be generated and provided an input for the profile.
 This can be generated in various ways via curl, tools like Postman, etc. For more information see the [NSX API Documentation](https://developer.vmware.com/apis/1733/).